Rhode Island governor to hold office hours at the beach

 Rhode Island's governor says she's holding summer office hours at the beach.

-While there, she plans to sign an executive order to reduce reliance on single-use plastics that can end up in Rhode Island's waters.
+While there, she plans to sign an executive order to reduce reliance on single-use plastics that can end up in the state's waters.

 Comments